Neal Collins (politician): South Carolina House of Representatives

 In the 2016 legislative session, Collins proposed a bill that would strengthen the penalties for killing police dogs and horses.
 He also co-authored a bill on moped law reform.

 Collins was one of only 18 state representatives to vote against the 2017 transportation bill, which would raise South Carolina's gas tax, and have the State Secretary of Transportation be chosen by the Transportation Commission.
 He instead proposed an amendment which would have allowed the governor to appoint the Secretary of Transportation.

-2016 Re-election
+2016 SC House District #5

 Collins faced a primary challenge from Rick Tate, who he had defeated in 2014.
 Collins won the primary, and faced no opposition in the general election.

 2016 presidential endorsements

 Collins was an early supporter of Marco Rubio's 2016 presidential campaign, and was his campaign co-chair in South Carolina.
 In the general election, Collins criticized Republican nominee Donald Trump, and said he would either vote for independent Evan McMullin or leave that part of the ballot blank.